parapluu/nifty/README.md

 + **clang** compiler

 ### Limitations
++ So far there is no support for unions and anonymous struct.
+However, Nifty tries to recover from types that it cannot translate and prints an r during compilation.

++ Variable arguments of functions (va_list) is not supported.

-So far there is no support for unions and anonymous struct.
-There is no nice way of using arrays although **nifty:mem_alloc/1** and **nifty:mem_read/1** allow to use them on a basic level.
-The tool has not been tested under Windows or 32 bit.
++ There is no nice way of using arrays although **nifty:mem_alloc/1** and **nifty:mem_read/1** allow basic usage.

++ The tool has not been tested under Windows or 32 bit.